Board Certified Podiatrists | Expert Foot & Ankle Care

 What is the difference between diabetic shoes and regular shoes?

-Diabetic shoes have deeper toe boxes (preventing pressure on neuropathic toes), seamless interiors (eliminating friction points that cause ulcers), firm heel counters (stabilizing gait), and removable insoles (accommodating custom orthotics).
+Diabetic shoes have deeper toe boxes (preventing pressure on neuropathic toes), smooth interiors (eliminating friction points that cause ulcers), firm heel counters (stabilizing gait), and removable insoles (accommodating custom orthotics).
 They are manufactured to ASTM standards for therapeutic footwear — regular shoes, even comfortable ones, do not meet these specifications.

 How often can I get new diabetic shoes through Medicare?